 We prove our value, by providing statistics on call volumes and web clicks, helping our customers assess their marketing leads.

 We help SMBs compete in the digital world with a broad range of online marketing solutions and websites.
 As a premier directories provider, we also offer a complete portfolio of print and distribution-based marketing services.
 We market our solutions in the US, UK, Spain, Argentina, Chile and Peru, and we also have operations in India and the Philippines.

 We help SMBs achieve a professional presence online with build-it-for-me and build-and-manage-it-for-me options.
 Businesses can switch between these options whenever they wish, and those opting for the build-it-for-me product will still be able to make small changes themselves.

-hibu Websites are automatically optimised for viewing on all kinds of digital devices, whether it is a smartphone, tablet or computer.
+hibu Websites are automatically optimized for viewing on all kinds of digital devices, whether it is a smartphone, tablet or computer.
 An optional extra is hibu Wave, a service that creates business pages on Facebook and Twitter and profiles across hundreds of search engines, directories and social media sites across the Web.

 All hibu Websites are created using search engine optimization (SEO) best practice helping our customers increase their visibility, presence and reach on the major search engines and helping them to manage their reputation online.

 Our principle digital directories are Yellowbook.com (US), Yell.com (in the UK), Paginasamarillas.es (Spain), Paginasamarillas.com.ar (Argentina), Amarillas.cl (Chile) and Paginasamarillas.pe (Peru).
 These directories give businesses additional facilities to increase content and online presence whilst ensuring flexibility to suit budget and scale.

 Our digital directories are also available on mobile.
 We have state of the art applications that offer more than a search function, with additional facilities such as reviews, delivering an optimal consumer experience on the go.